 Sea glass is another interesting find.
 Shards of glass that are tumbled by the ocean floor create a soft frosted appearance, white, green, aqua and blue are some of the colors you may find.
 Pre-historic shark’s teeth can also be found and are generally smaller and more worn then those found on Venice beach.

 It is by Florida Law that one is not allowed to collect any “live shells.”
-A life shell is defined as any shell with an inhabitant, whether or not the animal seems alive.
+A live shell is defined as any shell with an inhabitant, whether or not the animal seems alive.
 Live shells include Starfish and Sand dollars.

 Here are a few tips on how to properly clean your seashells to prevent the rotten smells that shells can carry if not properly cleaned.